-As the New Year approaches, it presents us with the perfect time to reflect, to slow down and to take a minute to think about how we’d like to approach the next chapter… 2022.
-If you’re looking for New Year journal prompts, this is the post for you.
+As the New Year approaches, it presents us with the perfect time to reflect, to slow down and to take a minute to think about how we’d like to approach the next chapter… 2023.
+If you’re looking for New Year journal prompts for 2023, this is the post for you.

 Of course, you can choose to start a new chapter any day of the year but there’s something magical about a new year that gives you the motivation to really do something different?
 Right?